nfs-finder/io2019/README.md

  - run it on Android Virtual Device using API 26

 To run server:
- - put the server/api folder in place where HTTP server is running.
+ - put the server/api folder in place where HTTP server is running
+ - put proper database credentials in the file server/api/config/dbconfig.json

 ## Functions
 **1. Finding race partners:**